 - Other very harmful substances in chemical sunscreens:

-3-benzylidene camphor, benzophenone-3, Avobenzone, Cinoxate, Dioxybenzone, Homosalate, Menthyl anthranilate, Octocrylene, Octyl methoxycinnamate, Octylsalicylate, Padimate O, Phenylbenzimidazole, Sulisobenzone and Homosalate (Eusolex / HMS).
+3-benzylidene camphor, benzophenone-3, Avobenzone, Cinoxate, Dioxybenzone, Homosalate, Menthyl anthranilate, Octocrylene, Octyl methoxycinnamate, Octylsalicylate, Padimate O, Phenylbenzimidazole, Sulisobenzone, and Homosalate (Eusolex / HMS).